Body Program: Unlock your healthiest body yet. Start now

 This dynamic duo of receptor activation sets Mounjaro apart and makes it even more effective at encouraging weight loss, along with lifestyle changes.

-Semaglutide, the active ingredient in both Ozempic and Wegovy, has been shown to result in up to 15% weight loss at the highest dose for some people.
+Semaglutide, the active ingredient in both Ozempic and Wegovy, has been shown to promote an average of 15% weight loss at the highest dose for some people.
 That makes Wegovy the most effective FDA-approved weight loss drug on the market (Ozempic, like Mounjaro, is currently only approved as a diabetes drug, though it’s often prescribed off-label for weight loss).

 Still, as we’ve already seen, Mounjaro comes out ahead in studies, resulting in over 20% reduction in body weight for the majority of study participants.